epcim/gitops-infra-public/README.md

 - In 2023 I reworked the structure to better fit [kluctl.io](https://kluctl.io) which best fits all my needs identified in past few years.
 More on its features here [kluctl.io/blog](https://kluctl.io/blog/).

+## DISCLAIMER

+As of `2023/03` there are still manny things in-progress or in re-design.
+Even though I use the private copy of this repo daily on my deployments.
+Main structure wont change, but I will move all target specific logic under target directory and free this way `services` directory to be more re-usable.

+Independent configuration of services is not implemented at all.

+Metal bootstrap is subject to rework.
+I will use [tinkerbell.org](tinkerbell.org)/iPXE for the physical part.
+For the nodes I use today this [ansible repo](https://github.com/epcim/ansible-infra).

 ## Concept and features:

 - Metal bootstrap